RickStrahl/Westwind.Wpf.Statusbar/README.md

 Statusbar.Status.ShowStatusProgress("This may take a minute...");
 ```

-Note that you can either use the control's methods directly (first two examples) or you can use the `Status` property which is the `StatusbarHelper` control that does the actual work and can also be used independently of this control.#\
+Note that you can either use the control's methods directly (first two examples) or you can use the `Status` property which is the `StatusbarHelper` instance that does the actual work and can also be used independently without this control.

 #### Updating Non-Primary Panels
 The various status methods can be used to update the status bar's primary text panel and icon, but you can also set the optional center and right panels and assign text or content.